Hermit crabs produce brown bubbles due to injury, illness, dehydration, overheating, post-purchase syndrome, dirt in the shell, and social isolation.

 - Cover with foam board or Styrofoam.

-Your hermit crabs must have an easy way to get in and out of their pool.
-Otherwise, your hermit crab can be in danger of drowning.
+Your hermit crabs require an easy way to get in and out of their pool.
+Otherwise, a hermit crab is in danger of drowning.
 Pebbles, rocks, or netting can be used as a stair step or ladder.

-How Long Until My Crab Stops Blowing Bubbles?
+How Long Until My Hermit Crab Stops Blowing Bubbles?

-If your hermit crab continues to bubble, all you can do is wait and hope for signs of progress.
+If a hermit crab continues to bubble, all you can do is hope and await signs of progress.

-However, the hermit crab may continue blowing clear bubbles as it heals or calms down.
-After the stressors are removed, the hermit crab will recover and stop this sign of distress.
+However, a hermit crab may continue blowing clear bubbles as it heals or calms down.
+Once the stressors are removed, the hermit crab will recover and no longer show this sign of distress.

-The amount of time this takes depends on how quickly the stressors are removed from your hermit crab’s tank.
-For example, it may take more than 1-2 days for the tank conditions to adjust to revised humidity levels.
+The time this takes depends on how quickly the stressors are removed from the tank.